melaniebrgr/learning-computer-science/00-everyweeks/README.md

 - 102: processing
 - 200: successful
 - 206: partially successful
-- 303: see other
+- 303: see next week
-- 403: not found (failure my fault)
+- 403: failure was my fault
-- 503: service unavailable (failure not my fault)
+- 503: failure was not my fault

 | week | topic                                                | status | comments |
 | ---- | ---------------------------------------------------- | ------ | -------- |